bumerankkk/Yummy-Jekyll/_posts/2018-07-13-tasker-yeelight-lan.md

 Any questions about parameters please consult with [API specification document][api-spec-doc] first.
 I don't have any additional information on top of it!

+## Tips for improvements

+If you want to control your smart lights completely over LAN, you would need some UI with buttons sliders etc. :)
+Tasker provides a way how to create it - scenes.
+So you can

 CAUTION: Make sure you have strong password to your home WLAN and other security settings are correctly set-up (I prefer to turn WPS of completely as it is known as security concern with very tiny benefit for use experience) to prevent others with playing with your light and hackers to cause demage not only on your lights!

 <!-- TODO:
+    - add pictures
     - write post about security concern - https://hackernoon.com/inside-the-bulb-adventures-in-reverse-engineering-smart-bulb-firmware-1b81ce2694a6
     - do a translation to Czech
     - add affiliate links to foreign shops and also to czeh shops on czech translation -->